Yamato-Security/takajo/README.md

 ### `html-report` command

-Create HTML summary reports for all the rules and computers with detections.
+Create HTML summary reports for rules and computers with detections.
 This command first creates an indexed SQLite database file in order to perform fast lookups on the data needed to create the summary reports.

 * Input: JSONL
 * Profile: Any verbose profile
 * Output: Individual HTML summary reports based on computer name as well as an `index.html` main page

-  -s=, --sqliteoutput= string "html-report.sqlite" save results to a SQLite database (default: html-report.sqlite) --skipProgressBar    bool   false                do not display the progress bar (default: false)

 Required options: